TokenFlowInsights/gov-tools/README.md

     $ pip install web3
     ```

-3. Get access to ethereum node (you'll need a URL that will be used to establish connection to the node) from https://www.alchemy.com/
+3. Get access to ethereum node (e.g. by using https://www.alchemy.com/)
-   > URL will look like this: https://eth-mainnet.alchemyapi.io/v2/AaaAaAAa1AaaaA-1A-AAAAA_AaAA1aaA
+   > URL may look like this: https://eth-mainnet.alchemyapi.io/v2/AaaAaAAa1AaaaA-1A-AAAAA_AaAA1aaA

-    There are more providers of node services, here's a list: https://ethereum.org/en/developers/docs/nodes-and-clients/nodes-as-a-service/
+    Alternative providers of node services: https://ethereum.org/en/developers/docs/nodes-and-clients/nodes-as-a-service/

-4. Prepare a list of voters that you would like to count voting power for.
-One address in a row, no header, CSV file format.
-Put the .csv file in gov-tools directory
+4. Prepare a list of voters in CSV file format (one address in a row, no header).
+Save the .csv file in gov-tools directory.

-5. Prepare block number.
-This tool will count voting power of set of voters form passeed .csv file.
+5. Select a block number for which you want to count the total Voting Power.

 6. You're all set and ready to launch the script: